ProjectGoodMorning/pgm/README.md

 # Project Good Morning

-An application that helps you start your mornings by giving need-to-know information (e.g.: weather, stock prices, news, etc.)
+An application that helps you start your mornings by providing need-to-know information (e.g.: weather, stock prices, news, etc.)

 ## Contribution